Healthy Holiday Recipes Galore!

 - dash sea salt

-- 3 c. cashews, soaked for 4 hours
+- 3 cups cashews, soaked for 4 hours

-- 1 c. dates, pitted and chopped, soaked for 2 hours
+- 1 cup dates, pitted and soaked for 2 hours

 To make crust:

-In food processor, pulse macadamia nuts, agave and coconut together until sticky.
+In food processor, pulse macadamia nuts, maple syrup and coconut together until sticky.
 Press into a 9-inch spring form pan.

 To make filling:

-In Blender or Food processor, blend cashews, coconut oil, lime juice, agave, water, vanilla bean & dates until smooth.
+In high-powered blender blend cashews, coconut oil, lime juice, maple syrup, water, vanilla bean (or extract) & dates until smooth.
 Pour into crust and freeze for 1-2 hours until firm.
 Slice while frozen and defrost for 1 hour before serving.
 Serve with berry sauce or fresh berries.